nanotee/nvim-lua-guide/README.md

 ## Defining user commands

-The interface to create user commands was implemented on the PR below and is currently available only on neovim 0.7+ (nightly):
+The interface to create user commands was implemented in the PR below and is currently available only in neovim 0.7+ (nightly):

 - [Pull request #16752](https://github.com/neovim/neovim/pull/16752)